adrianastancu471/isabelle_driver/octrng_driver/README.md

 ### Repository Overview

   * `octrng.c` and `octrng.h`: driver adaptation for C-to-Isabelle parser
-  * `Octrng.thy`: theory file containing lemmas for octrng.c driver functions
   * `timeout.c` and `timeout.h`: dummy driver to simulate a timer for running delayed tasks
-  * `Timeout.thy`: theory file containing lemmas for timeout.c driver functions
   * `run_tasks.c`: main loop
-  * `Run_task.thy`: TODO
+  * `Run_Tasks.thy`: theory file containing proofs for all the included C files (the input file is run_tasks.c_pp, see bellow the command to generate it)

 ### Theory file structure